 Leaky gut – consequences or causes?

 Ironically, once the liver becomes increasingly overloaded with toxins, toxic chemicals can be excreted in bile and re-enter the digestive tract, contributing to further intestinal damage1 .
-Also, the increased inflammation of the digestive tract actually stops the body absorbing health-promoting nutrients needed by the liver and needed by the body to produce digestive enzymes.
+Also, the increased inflammation of the digestive tract actually stops the body absorbing health-promoting nutrients needed by the liver and needed by the body to produce Digestive enzymes break down carbohydrates, fats and proteins into their smallest components, allowing them to be absorbed by the body.
+Examples of digestive enzymes include….
 It’s a vicious cycle in which leaky gut syndrome creates the conditions for leaky gut syndrome!2

 The link between allergies and a leaky gut is another ‘chicken-egg’ situation in that each can give rise to the other.
 Allergies may manifest in a number of ways including eczema, fatigue etc. Some scientists propose that food allergies contribute to leaky gut syndrome in asthmatics due to an increased allergy load overwhelming the gut’s immune system3 .
-Dr Leo Galland, author of The Power of Healing, suggests that chemicals such as histamine, released in response to allergens, increase permeability.
+Dr Leo Galland, author of The Power of Healing, suggests that chemicals such as Histamine is a chemical naturally produced by various cells in the body.
+A large amount of histamine is produced within mast cells where it forms…, released in response to allergens, increase permeability.
 A number of studies have shown that people with food allergies have increased permeability in a fasting state which is further exacerbated when an offending food is ingested4 .

 Dysbiosis – an imbalance of gut flora – is also a likely cause and consequence of leaky gut syndrome.
 Low stomach acid levels can also contribute since stomach acid normally destroys micro-organisms that can further damage digestive tract.
 It appears that increased permeability can even lead to the gut’s immune system over-reacting to normal gut bacteria as well as pathogenic organisms, once again increasing permeability.